What Is a Deepfake?

 How Do You Make a Deepfake?

 Creating deepfakes is surprisingly easy.
-There exist a wide array of smartphone apps that make deepfake production readily accessible to 80 percent of the population.
-In addition to apps, there exist computer programs that allow a person to run far more advanced reproductions on local CPUs (computer processing unit), or the best reproductions on GPUs (graphics processing unit).
+A wide array of smartphone apps makes deepfake production readily accessible to a majority of the population.
+In addition to apps, computer programs allow a person to run far more advanced reproductions on local CPUs (computer processing units), or the best reproductions on GPUs (graphics processing units).

 Some of the most popular tools are: